NestJS

 npm run build)

-Q: Application fails to start?
+Q: Application failed to start?

 A: Common causes: